-- Explicitly Averted in the Constantine movie.
-Constantine wants this sort of deal, fighting demons in exchange for access to heaven, but Heaven doesn't work that way (ie. selfishly trying to get into Heaven, no matter what deeds you try to exchange for it, is impossible).
+- Constantine: Explicitly averted.
+Constantine wants this sort of deal, fighting demons in exchange for access to Heaven, but Heaven doesn't work that way — selfishly trying to get into Heaven, no matter what deeds you try to exchange for it, is impossible.

-- In Andrei Tarkovsky's film The Sacrifice, Alexander promises God he'll give up everything he owns, including his home and his family, if God will avert the impending nuclear holocaust.
+- The Sacrifice: Alexander promises God he'll give up everything he owns, including his home and his family, if God will avert the impending nuclear holocaust.

 - In The Barsoom Project, Yarnall is a game actor who becomes "stranded" in a live-action adventure game due to sabotage.
 He makes a bet with the Game Master that he won't be killed out by the end of the day, and the Game Master seals the deal by sending a (holographic) heavenly arm to reach down from the clouds so they can shake on it.

 - The Belgariad: There are several, justified within the work because the Gods all have a physical presence in the world.